jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 09 - BigDataTechnologies.md

     tcp6       0      0 :::8032                 :::*                    LISTEN      1001       2086048    125202/java
     tcp6       0      0 :::8088                 :::*                    LISTEN      1001       2086052    125202/java
     ```

+> **Note:** If it shows error that netstat is not installed, then install it using command `sudo apt install net-tools`, and then re-run the command `netstat -plten | grep java`

 - In output, you can identify the processes with the `hostname:port` on which process is listening